DO NOT USE CHLORINE BLEACH

-Chlorine bleach should not be used in mold remediation as confirmed by OSHA’s Mold Remediation guidelines.
+Chlorine bleach should not be used in mold removal as confirmed by OSHA’s Mold Remediation guidelines.

 Step 1: Identify Water Source

-The first step in any mold remediation, and a crucial step, is to deal with the underlying water situation.
-Mold is always related to water, so a search for mold will always begin by using professional meters and expertise to look for unwanted water under cabinets or inside of walls, etc. If the source of the water is not fixed, then mold will return regardless of any effort by a remediation company.
+The first step in any toxic mold remediation project, and the most crucial step, is to deal with the underlying water situation.
+Mold is always related to water, so a search for mold will always begin by using professional meters and expertise to look for unwanted water under cabinets or inside of walls, etc.

-The property owner should be offered the opportunity to consult with a qualified Indoor Environmental Professional (IEP) who can help evaluate the situation and who will write the protocol that the remediation professional will follow.
-It is impossible to determine the type of mold by looking at it.
-Stacybotrys is black, but so are many other species of mold.
-If someone wants to know the specific molds present then a sample must be sent to a qualified laboratory for evaluation.
-The above standards allow the professional remediation company to deal with small areas of visible mold without the necessity of requiring an IEP.
-When the area of visible mold is larger, then they do require an IEP to be involved in the process.
+We inform the property owner of our findings from the inspection and offer you opportunity to consult with a third-party, qualified Indoor Environmental Professional (IEP).
+An IEP helps evaluate the extent of the problem and writes the remediation protocol.
+Because it’s impossible to determine the type of mold by looking at it, an indoor air quality test identifies the type, species, and extent of mold infestation.
+This step is crucial if someone wants to know the specific molds present for health reasons.
+However, the EPA and NYC standards for mold removal allow our company to deal with small areas of visible mold without the necessity of requiring an IEP.
+When the area of visible mold is larger, then we do require an IEP to be involved in the process.